 - Ph.D., University of Washington

-Substantive Specialization: The political contexts and health effects of individual and collective experiences of violence and resilience; professional responsibility in the face of collective suffering
+Substantive Specialization: The political contexts and health effects of individual and collective violence and resilience; critical perspectives on mothering; professional responsibility in the face of collective suffering